background

 From doom-scroll to discovery

-Early sections lean into linear, almost exhausting scroll, echoing the "shopping in a cycle of doom, guilt, and FOMO".
-Than they are gradually opening up into more spacious, exploratory layouts that reward intentional clicks and drags.
+Early sections lean into linear, almost exhausting scroll.
+Echoing "shopping in a cycle of doom, guilt, and FOMO."

-The pacing shift is deliberate: readers experience the exhaustion of endless feeds before arriving at moments of calm, clarity, and intentional discovery.
+The pacing shift is deliberate.
+Readers experience the exhaustion of endless feeds before arriving at moments of calm, clarity, and intentional discovery.

 Tactile interactions

-Imagery, glitch overlays, and cards respond to hover, drag, and scroll with a sense of physicality: stretching, shaking, revealing, or "snapping" into place as if the user is manipulating real objects, not just pixels.
+Imagery, glitch overlays, and cards respond to hover, drag, and scroll with physicality.

 Micro-chaos, macro-control